 Unfortunately the sad story does not end there AGAIN!

-Upon return I was put into a small side room in the Intensive Care Unit at FAIRFIELD GENERAL HOSPITAL where during my 11 days there I got another pneumonia infection and had to be sedated again.
-Owing to the distance my poor husband had to travel we wanted to be moved closer to a hospital near my home, which finally happened and I was moved by emergency ambulance to the Intensive Care Unit at Stepping Hill Hospital.
-I received fabulous treatment by all the staff there just as I had done in Lenox Hill, New York and Fairfield General Hospital.
+Upon return to the UK I was put into a small side room in the Intensive Care Unit at Fairfield General where during my 11 days there I got another pneumonia infection and had to be sedated again.
+Owing to the distance my poor husband had to travel we wanted to be moved closer to a hospital near my home, which finally happened and I was moved by emergency ambulance to the Intensive Care Unit at the new hospital.
+I received fabulous treatment by all the staff there just as I had done New York and Fairfield General.
 I finally had my tracheostomy tubing taken out after 6 weeks and eventually made it home after 7 weeks in hospital.
-If Lenox Hill Hospital had not had an ECMO machine or it was in use then I would not have stood any chance of surviving and I wouldn’t be here today.
+If New York had not have had an ECMO machine or it was in use then I would not have stood any chance of surviving and I wouldn’t be here today.

 Upon return to the UK, I found that I had loss of feeling in my one and only foot and leg.
-Diagnosed with foot drop which is where there’s a weakness in the muscles in my foot, so I was unable to move my ankle, toes or lift it up or down.
-I was also diagnosed with the horrible, long term pain condition in my left leg – Complex Regional Pain Syndrome.
+I was unable to move my ankle, toes or lift it up or down.
+I was also diagnosed with the same long term pain condition in my left leg – Complex Regional Pain Syndrome (CRPS).
 I had the classic signs and symptoms including hypersensitivity in parts that I could feel.
 As feeling came back in very limited areas, these were coming back as extremely hypersensitive.
-I have excruciating burning pain 24 hours a day 7 days a week as if my leg and foot was put in an acid bath, swelling, extreme colour changes, my toe nails have stopped growing, the hair on my head is falling out, my lower leg hair has stopped growing and the temperature on my leg on one day was measured at 18c and it was freezing cold to the touch with a purple and black mottled skin colouring.
-Another day after a doctor had been prodding and poking and looking at my foot drop, in the afternoon another doctor went to look at it and the leg was so swollen and bright red, she thought I had cellulitis and she wanted me to go to A & E straight away.
+I have excruciating burning pain 24 hours a day 7 days a week as if my leg and foot was put in an acid bath, swelling, extreme colour changes, my toe nails have stopped growing, the hair on my head is falling out, my lower leg hair has stopped growing and the temperature on my leg on one day was measured at just 18c and it was freezing cold to the touch with a purple and black mottled skin colouring.
+Another day after I had seen a doctor in the morning I saw another doctor in the afternoon who went to look at it and the leg was so swollen and bright red, she thought I had cellulitis and she wanted me to go to A & E straight away.
 My leg looked like the colours of the rainbow!

 The pain specialists told me they couldn’t help me anymore, I was “too complex a case, far too long down the line and too extreme“ and so I was facing the real possibility of an amputation of my one and only leg.
 I felt like screaming and just bursting into tears at any time, something which most of you reading this who have been diagnosed with CRPS will relate to.